dbuenzli/topkg/README.md

 %%VERSION%%

 Topkg is a packager for distributing OCaml software.
-It provides an API to describe the files that a package installs according the build environment and specify information about its distribution and publication procedures.
+It provides an API to describe the files a package installs in a given environment and allows to encode information about its distribution and online publication procedures.

 The optional topkg-care package provides a command line tool that helps with various aspects of a package's life cycle: creating and